Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

 > **Note**
 >
-> If you are planning to access custom variables as runtime macros you should
+> If you are planning to access custom variables as runtime macros you may access
-> add them to the macros dictionary instead!
+> them with `_HOST`name as known from Icinga 1.x

-## Host Service Relation
+## <a id="differences-1x-2-host-service-relation"></a> Host Service Relation

 In Icinga 1.x a service object is associated with a host by defining the `host_name` attribute in the service definition.
 Alternate methods refer